BND Hamburger Icon

 Partnering with a PEO is an excellent option for small businesses looking to reduce costs while providing better health insurance to their employees.

 A PEO shares employer responsibilities with a business.
-It acts as the employer of record and provides payroll, human resources, benefits and administrative support.
+It acts as the employer of record and provides payroll, HR, benefits and administrative support.
 However, the business retains managerial responsibilities and makes all hiring, promotion and firing decisions.
 Using a PEO is a way to offload some of the paperwork and responsibilities while still maintaining control over your workforce.

 PEOs can often offer small businesses better benefits and rates.
 The PEO negotiates on behalf of all of the employees and clients it serves, so it can access offerings and rates typically reserved for very large companies.